Former German chancellor Schröder says West must negotiate with Putin

 When asked why he is maintaining his friendship with the Russian president despite tens of thousands of deaths and Russian war crimes in the Ukraine war, Schröder replied, "It's true that this is a dimension that is different."

-It had once looked as if this personal relationship could be helpful in solving an extremely difficult political problem.
+It had once looked as if his personal relationship with Putin could be helpful in solving an extremely difficult political problem.
 "And that's why I think it would be completely wrong to forget all the positive things that have happened between us in politics in the past.
 That's not my style and I don't do that either," he said.

-Schröder was alluding to his mediation mission in March 2022 shortly after the Russian attack on Ukraine, when Schröder said he first met the then Ukrainian parliamentarian and current defence minister Rustem Umerov in Istanbul and travelled on to Moscow for talks with Putin.
+Schröder was alluding to his mediation mission in March 2022 shortly after the Russian attack on Ukraine, when Schröder said he first met then Ukrainian parliamentarian and current Defence Minister Rustem Umerov in Istanbul and travelled on to Moscow for talks with Putin.
 However, the initiative failed.

+Good, constructive relations on a personal level like those between Schröder and Putin could help to solve problems, Kremlin spokesman Dmitry Peskov was quoted as saying by Russian news agencies on Thursday.

+The Kremlin spokesman added that when it came to those in power in Germany today, he did not see any willingness to end the war in Ukraine.

-Today, Schröder is in favour of a new attempt at mediation at the government level.
+Schröder also indicated that he is in favour of a new attempt at mediation in the Ukraine-Russia conflict at the government level.

 "France and Germany would have to take the initiative.
-It is obvious that the war cannot end with the total defeat of one side or the other."
+It is obvious that the war cannot end with the total defeat of one side or the other," the former chancellor said.

 Schröder described speculation that Putin could start a nuclear war or attack a NATO country on the eastern flank as "nonsense."